xenondevs/Docs/docs/nova/admin/setup.md

               auto_upload:
                 enabled: true
                 service: self_host
-                port: 12345 # The port on which the server will be running, needs to be open to the Internet.
+                port: 12345 # The port on which the web server will be running, needs to be open to the Internet.
             ```

             !!! info "`host` parameter"